Photo Equipment

 Monday, October 4, 2021

 I bought (through eBay) a used BG-E11 battery grip for the -III. $48.65 with extortion and shipping (from India).
 (It's missing the AA battery tray.)
 If I should wish to use the 5D for video not in the studio, the doubled battery capacity should be very helpful.
-(I find it interesting that the BG-ED3 grip for the 10D would be better for tripod video in the field, because you can replace the batteries individually while using it.
-So, in theory, you could be charging and swapping batteries while you filmed.
-The BG-E11 has a tray that must be removed, taking out both batteries at once and leaving the camera without power.
+(I find it interesting that the BG-ED3 grip for the older 10D would be better for tripod video in the field, because you can replace the batteries individually while using it.
+So, in theory, you could be charging and swapping batteries while you filmed, or even just swapping from a bagfull of charged batteries.
+Not so on the 5D, the BG-E11 has a carrier tray that must be removed, taking out both batteries at once and leaving the camera without power during the swap.
 Not really an issue for still photography, but for video potentially a problem.)

-I did not really need this, but I find I like the fat-handled cameras.
+I did not really need this, but I find I like the feel of the fat-handled cameras in the hand.
 I also bid on and won an aftermarket AC adapter kit, for $23.73 with shipping and extortion through eBay.

 Monday, November 15, 2021